Vanderbilt Mortgage Reviews

 About Vanderbilt Mortgage

 Vanderbilt Mortgage and Finance (NMLS #1561) is a national housing lender that operates under the umbrella of Berkshire Hathaway.
-It specializes in financing both new and used manufactured, mobile and modular homes.
-Vanderbilt also finances improvements for these types of homes, including energy-efficient upgrades.
+It specializes in financing new and used manufactured, mobile and modular homes.
+Vanderbilt states it originates loans in 47 states and Washington, D.C., though new homes can only be purchased in 33 states.

 Pros